-Distance education students are encouraged to like our VC Facebook page and follow VC on Twitter.
+Distance education students are encouraged to like our VC Facebook page and follow VC on Instagram and X (formerly Twitter).
 These social networking sites can provide a sense of community for the online learner, as well as up-to-date information and announcements related to Vernon College and distance education.